roots/bud/sources/@repo/docs/content/dev/index.md

 ## Development

-You can start up tsc, jest and docusaurus in `--watch` mode with one command:
+You can start up tsc, vitest and docusaurus in `--watch` mode with one command:

 ```sh
 yarn @bud dev